-Day 14: After a final relaxing morning on the grounds of our lodge we’ll leave for the São Paulo International Airport, arriving in time for a farewell dinner and evening flights homeward.
+Day 14: After a final relaxing morning on the grounds of our lodge we’ll leave for São Paulo’s Guarulhos (GRU) International Airport, arriving in time to check in for late afternoon flights home.

 **If taking the Brazil Minas Gerais tour back-to-back with this tour, please note that the flight from São Paulo to Belo Horizonte, and the extra night between tours, are not included in either tour price, but will be booked by us and added to your invoice.